niclee1803/Hospital-Management-System-HMS/README.md

 * [UML Diagram](/UML Diagram/UML HMS.jpg)

 ### Javadocs
-* The application includes a comprehensive set of [Javadocs](/docs/index.html) to help developers understand the structure and functionality of the code.
+* The application includes a comprehensive set of [Javadocs](/docs) to help developers understand the structure and functionality of the code.
+* To view them, simply open the index.html file in your web browser after cloning the repository.
+* You can navigate through the Javadocs to explore the documentation for each class and method in the project.